 Term Life Insurance For Seniors Overview

-With so many kinds of insurance, it is important to know that the most affordable (where you get the most insurance for the cost) is term life insurance.
-However, term life insurance for seniors is often very hard to get, and the reason is within the definition of the policy.
+With so many kinds of insurance, it is important to know that the most affordable type is term life insurance.
+However, term life insurance for seniors is often very hard to get, and the reason is within the definition of the policy itself.

-Term insurance is a kind of policy that covers a specific period of time (a term).
-Many young people find that they can purchase a 20 or 30-year term policy of $500,000 for less than they can a whole life policy of $100,000.
-The reason for this is because a 25-year-old in fair health is not likely to pass away at the age of 55, so the odds are in his favor that he’ll be able to accumulate wealth over time to replace the very inexpensive policy.
-However, the more expensive whole life policy of $100,000 will definitely be paid out eventually.
+Term insurance is a type of policy that covers a specific period of time (a term).
+Many young people find that they can purchase a 20 or 30-year term policy of $500,000 for less than a whole life policy of $100,000.
+The reason for this is because a 25-year-old in fair health is not likely to pass away at the age of 55, so it’s likely that they’ll accumulate wealth over time to replace the inexpensive policy.
+However, the more expensive whole life policy of $100,000 will be paid out eventually.

-Many companies are not willing to offer term life insurance for seniors because they are too closed minded to the idea that people are living much longer than they used to and many seniors are healthier than ever, as was discussed by Dr. Robert Pascale in his 2012 hit book, The Retirement Maze.
+Many companies are not willing to offer term life insurance for seniors because they fail to recognize that people are living longer than they used to and many seniors are healthier than ever, as was discussed by Dr. Robert Pascale in his 2012 hit book, The Retirement Maze.

-Here at United Life Group, we offer senior term life insurance for those who are in reasonably good health.
-The premiums are not going to be as good as those for a 25-year-old, but more insurance coverage can be purchased at a great price.
+We offer term life insurance for seniors for those who are in good health.
+While the premiums will exceed those for a 25-year-old, more insurance coverage can be purchased at a great price.

-This is an especially attractive option for children who care for their elderly parents.
-While we could never place a monetary value on the good we do in serving our mother or father, or other relatives, the truth is that the cost of care only increases, and having a decent policy in place can help offset the years of care, and especially funeral expenses.
+This is an attractive option for children who care for their elderly parents, considering that the cost of care only increases, and having a good policy in place can help offset the years of care, and especially funeral expenses.

-The challenge, though, is that while whole and burial insurance policies may disqualify you for major health issues, such as heart disease, cancer, or diabetes, the underwriting process for term insurance is much more stringent.
+While an appealing coverage type, the challenge is that the underwriting process for term insurance is much more stringent.
 To be specific, one can be denied simply for their height, weight, cholesterol, or blood pressure.

-Having said this, one should not be discouraged from getting a quote, especially when it’s so easy.
+Having said this, one should not be discouraged from getting a quote, especially when it’s so convenient.

 Getting a quote for insurance is simple.
-Our website, has a quote tool for you to enter your zip code.
-Of course, it’s important to remember that not everyone will qualify for term insurance.
+In fact, our website has a quote tool for you to enter your zip code.

-For those who do not qualify for a term policy, there are other options, such as whole life or burial insurance.
-These smaller policies cost more per the coverage, but the assurance of having something in place is worth it.
+For those who do not qualify for a term policy, there are other options to consider for end of life expenses.
+These smaller policies cost more per the coverage but the reassurance of having a policy in place is worth it.

-Lastly, it is important to remember that having life insurance is not a luxury, it is an important part of one’s financial planning.
-While no one ever plans to fail, many do fail to plan, and not having a life insurance policy in place – be it term, whole, or burial – is a disaster waiting to happen, and a plan that will most certainly fail.
-And for our clients in the state of Florida, be sure to visit our Medicare site to get information on the new Florida Blue HMO Medicare plans.
+Although the cost of insurance can be daunting, it’s important to remember that having term life insurance for seniors is not a luxury, it is an important part of one’s financial planning.
+While no one ever plans to fail, many do fail to plan, and not having a life insurance policy in place – is a disaster waiting to happen, and a plan that will most certainly fail.